cnosdb/docs/docs/en/latest/reference/sql.md

 2. WITH HEADER ROW：Effective only in csv file format, representing with csv header.
 3. DELIMITER：only effective in csv format, representing the delimiter of column data.
 4. PARTITIONED BY：use the column specified when creating the table to partition.
-5. LOCATION：represents the location of the associated file
+5. LOCATION：represents the location of the associated file.

 **Example**